1928 UK & Ireland Greyhound Racing Year: Summary

 The oval track form of greyhound racing continued to rapidly grow with numerous tracks, either in the process of being constructed or opening.
 The Greyhound Racing Association (GRA) continued to lead the way, opening or having a financial interest in new tracks opening in Ramsgate, Cardiff, Nottingham, Plymouth, Portsmouth, Brighton and Stoke-on-Trent.
 The GRA also moved venues in Leeds from Fullerton Park to Elland Road Greyhound Stadium which was literally next door.
 Other major tracks to open included three London venues; West Ham Stadium with the capacity to accommodate 100,000 spectators, Clapton Stadium designed by the famous architect Sir Owen Williams and Wimbledon Stadium which would become one of the most prominent tracks in the industry.
 The latter was owned by Bill (W.J) Cearns.
-Three tracks also opened in Wales; White City Stadium, Cardiff, White City Swansea and Cardiff Arms Park.
+Three tracks also opened in Wales; White City Stadium, Cardiff, Glais Stadium and Cardiff Arms Park.

 The National Greyhound Racing Club (NGRC) was formed, the purpose of this organisation was to govern greyhound racing and the body would be responsible for regulation and the rules of racing that came into force on 23 April.
 The NGRC consisted of twelve stewards usually chosen from military or police backgrounds.
 The first stewards included E.A.V.Stanley, Lt General Sir Edward Bethune and Major B.D.Corbett.
 The rules of racing were introduced and updated annually and any track wishing to be associated with them were required to agree to the rules and apply for licences.
 Tracks that were not licensed were called independent or 'Flapping' tracks, the latter description was not welcomed by the independent tracks.
 Calendars were formulated containing information for all licensed personal and anyone falling foul of the rules was subject to investigation and punishment.
 A passport or official identity book for every greyhound was introduced and was a vital component to ensure the policing of greyhounds at every track.

 The total annual attendance across the country for 1928 increased to 13 million 695,275 from 5,656,686 (in 1927).

 With the rise in popularity there was also the growth of opposition to greyhound racing.
 In March a decision by Salford City Council to cease permitting advertisements of greyhound races on the back of tram tickets was passed by a vote of 26 to 14.

 Competitions

 Six new major events were inaugurated during the year.
 The Cesarewitch at West Ham and St Leger at Wembley for stayers and the Scurry Gold Cup at Clapton for sprinters were introduced in London.
 Three national Derby competitions were started - the Scottish Greyhound Derby at Carntyne, the Welsh Derby at Welsh White City (Cardiff) and the Irish Greyhound Derby at Harolds Cross.
-The Welsh Derby was not considered a classic event at this stage.
+The Welsh Derby was not considered a classic event at this stage and the Irish Derby was unofficial.